-Life can get complicated at times.
+For most Americans, life can get complicated at times.
 If you’ve ever left an employer — which most of us have — it’s definitely possible to forget about your old retirement plan.

 How to find old 401(k) accounts with your SSN

-Here at Capitalize, we’ve built an easy to use 401(k) Finder, which can help you find any outstanding retirement plans associated with previous employers.
+Here at Capitalize, we’ve built an easy-to-use 401(k) Finder, which can help you find any outstanding retirement plans associated with previous employers.
 The Finder is free to use, you’ll only need to provide the following information:

 - Legal first and last name